-As shown in figure (6-a) the normal applied load leads to harm in polyamide 66 specimen surface displaying as adhesive marks in the direction of sliding with a small detachment of particles appeared as a groove in the contact surface, in contract a considerable reduction in harm and adhesion due to employing of CNT or CF in polyamide 66 as appeared in figures (b & c).
-A relatively smooth surfaces and a few adhesive marks was found which indicates the addition of nano particle or the reinforcing fibers improved wear resistance of the composite.
-Both CF and CNT particles serves as a solid lubricant to prohibit the direct contact between the meeting surfaces.
-This observation was compatible with the fact that the addition reinforcement materials of made the composites harder and better resistance to detachment when sliding against the steel disc surface.
+As shown in Figure 6-a, the normal applied load leads harm in polyamide 66 specimen surface displayed adhesive marks in the direction of sliding with a small detachment of particles appeared as a groove in the contact surface.
+In contrast, a considerable reduction in harm and adhesion due to employing of CNT or CF in polyamide 66 is shown in Figure 6 b & c.
+A relatively smooth surface and a few adhesive marks were found which indicates the addition of nanoparticle or the reinforcing fibers improved wear resistance of the composite.
+Both CF and CNT particles serve as a solid lubricant to prohibit direct contact between the meeting surfaces.
+This observation was compatible with the fact that the addition of reinforcement materials made the composites harder and better resistance to detachment when sliding against the steel disc surface.

-One of the most important necessities was conceive the wear mechanism of polyamide 66 and their composites at range of temperatures above Tg and considered their surface attitude under dry sliding conditions.
-As shown in figure (6-d) the neat polyamide 66 suffered high wear rate when served under (130 °C) and applied load equal to (30N).
-The first significance can be noticed was the appearance of ploughed marks in sliding direction and that indicated an abrasive wear mechanism that happened as well as, a softening occurred in the contact zone leads to a rough harm surface.
-On the other hand, the polyamide 66 composites appeared different behaviour under the same test conditions as shown in figure (e& f) the CNT particles leads to smooth surfaces with some narrow strips parallel to the sliding direction can by classified as adhesive marks and that classification have a great corroborate with behavior of CNT/polyamide 66 composite sliding at elevated temperature in contract, the employing of CF in polyamide 66 appeared the best performance at elevated temperatures due to the enhancement in structural strength which leads to high resistance results from strong bonding between the matrix and fiber as well as, the generation of transfer film at contact zone minimized the wear rate as possible and give smoother surface with little adhesive marks.
+One of the most important necessities was conceived the wear mechanism of polyamide 66 and their composites at range of temperatures above T_g while considering their surface attitude under dry sliding conditions.
+As shown in Figure 6-d, the neat polyamide 66 suffered high wear rate when served under (130°C) and applied load equal to (30 N).
+The appearance of ploughed marks in sliding direction was significantly noticed and that indicated the occurrence of an abrasive wear mechanism and softening in the contact zone that leads to a rough harm surface.
+On the other hand, the polyamide 66 composites yield different behavior under the same test conditions as shown in Figure 6 e & f.
+The CNT particles lead to smooth surfaces with some narrow strips parallel to the sliding direction can be classified as adhesive marks and that classification have a great corroborate with behavior of CNT/polyamide 66 composite sliding at elevated temperature.
+In contrast, the employing of CF in polyamide 66 appeared as the best performance at elevated temperatures due to the enhancement in structural strength which leads to high resistance results from strong bonding between the matrix and fiber.
+In addition, the generation of transfer film at contact zone minimized the wear rate as possible and give smoother surface with little adhesive marks.